maritime-web/BalticWeb/README.md

 A tool for ships sailing in the Arctic region around Greenland.
 ArcticWeb serves as a single access point to safety related information, provides streamlined reporting and allows for voluntary coordinated voyage through sharing of positions and planned routes.

+The live system can be found here: https://arcticweb.e-navigation.net

 ## Software Architecture

 The ArcticWeb client is a rich client HTML/JS-application with a server side JSON webservice API.
 The server is a J2EE 6 application.